kailash-manasarovar/statement/docs/memes-triggers/memes.md

 - *Father* was a regular repeated *meme* online and at the conservatory.
 - Alfonso, the harmony teacher in 2023-24 used it a fair bit.
 - I always assumed it was due to the trumpet teacher being the father of two daughters (as I had seen on the Facebook page of one of the men in December 2022).
-- Obviously, this is not the story that teachers and staff at the conservatory would have had about the trumpet teacher fake narrative, so it's worth considering why this *meme* was important.
+- Obviously, this is not the story that teachers and staff at the conservatory would have had about the trumpet-teacher fake narrative, so it's worth considering why this particular *meme* was important.